DIVISION OF STUDENT SERVICES

 How do I make an appointment for counseling?

-Come to the Health and Counseling Center anytime Monday 9 a.m.–7 p.m. and Tuesday–Friday, 9 a.m.–5 p.m. or call 503/517-7349.
+Come to the Health and Counseling Center anytime Tuesday 9 a.m.–7 p.m., and Monday, Wednesday, Thursday and Friday, 9 a.m.–5 p.m. or call 503/517-7349.
 At that time we’ll arrange a time for a brief telephone consultation with a clinician who will gather some information about the issues that you wish to address in counseling and schedule you to meet with a clinician skilled in that area.
 Under most circumstances that telephone consultation will be scheduled on the same day or by the next business day.

 What hours is the Health and Counseling Center open?